 I’m sure you’re definitely thinking I’ve lost it now.
 But stay with me.
 When preparing to gift your kids with all that is student ownership, it takes a pretty good chunk of time before you can let the reins go.
 “Go slow to go fast.”
 Take your time in the beginning and explicitly teach every single routine and procedure that applies to your classroom.
 I HIGHLY recommend taking six weeks time and I know that may seem like SO much time but trust me, you’ll be thanking yourself later!

 I talk heavily about this in the Building a Student Centered Course and it really is the secret sauce to having your classroom *almost* run itself.
 If you take the time with students to build those rules, routines, and procedures, this will help your students hit the ground running when it comes to instruction.
 How?
 Because they know what is expected of them.
 Thinking through things like carpet time procedures, hallway procedures, and bathroom procedures, are just a few but very important things to think about.
 You can also check out this blog post HERE to learn more specifics about teaching routines and procedures to students.
-Be intentional and make a plan with the Back to School Teaching Timeline checklist!
+Be intentional and make a plan with the Back from Break Procedures checklist!

 Love this FREE resource?